 In addition to high situational awareness and navigation capabilities, AESA radars offer high adaptability options by allowing software modifications to incorporate new features to respond to future threats.

-The process of installing the new radar on the B-52 is being carried out by Boeing and Raytheon, with Boeing bringing its experience and deep platform knowledge as an original equipment manufacturer (OEM) for the US Air Force’s mainstay bomber, and Raytheon’s expertise in radar technology.
+The process of installing the new radar on the B-52 is underway with the participation of Boeing and Raytheon.
+Boeing has the experience and deep understanding of the platform as an original equipment manufacturer (OEM) for the US Air Force's main bomber, while Raytheon has expertise in radar technology.

 The modernization of the iconic US bomber, the B-52 Stratofortress, includes the installation of new equipment, avionics, radars and engines.
 According to the US Air Force's fiscal 2024 budget document, the B-52H bomber will be renamed B-52J after being equipped with new generation Rolls Royce F130 engines.

-This overhaul aims to enhance the capabilities of the oldest strategic bomber in the US military, thereby ensuring its relevance and effectiveness in the current global security context.
+This overhaul aims to enhance the capabilities of the oldest strategic bomber in service with the US military, thereby ensuring its relevance and effectiveness in the current global security context.

 The new AESA radar system enhances long-range response capabilities and optimizes the B-52's lethality, especially in engagements with peer opponents.

-In addition, the new system also incorporates elements from the F-15 Strike Eagle, improving mapping and target range functions.
-This allows the B-52 to precisely position bombs and attack multiple targets over a larger area.
+Additionally, the new system also incorporates elements from the F-15 Strike Eagle, improving mapping and target range capabilities.
+This allows the B-52 to deliver precision-guided bombing and attack multiple targets over a larger area.

-The new upgrade reduces the B-52 crew by one person, down to four pilots, according to the air force.
+The new upgrade reduces the B-52's crew by one person, down to four pilots, the air force said.

 (According to EurAsian Times)